 The Minimum Payment

 Start by figuring out the minimum payment required by your credit card company.
-This is generally calculated based on your balance.
+That number is typically based on your balance.

 First, the Interest

-When you make a payment, 100% of that money does not go towards your debt.
+When you make a payment, your loan balance doesn’t always decrease by the amount you pay.
 In other words, your balance probably won’t go down by $100 if you make a $100 payment (unless you have a 0% interest deal and no other fees or charges).
 Your payment also goes toward the credit card company’s cut of the interest rate and other loan fees.

 - Convert that annual rate to a monthly rate by dividing by 12 (because there are 12 months in a year—so you’d pay 1% per month)

 - Multiply the monthly rate by your outstanding balance.
 As an example, use 1% times a balance of $7,000.

 - The answer is how much you’re spending on interest ($70 in this example)